chuleh/AWS_SA/10-Storage_Extras.md

   * S3 File GW
     * create S3 file gateway
     * configured buckets are accessible using the NFS / SMB protocol
-    * most recently used data is cached on the file gw
+    * most recently used data is cached on the file GW
     * supports S3 standard / standard IA / One Zone / Intelligent Tiering
     * transition to Glacier using a lifecycle policy
-    * bucket access with IAM roles *for each* file Gw
+    * bucket access with IAM roles *for each* file GW
     * SMB protocol has integration with AD for user auth

 ## Amazon FSx File Gateway